angela-d/wifi-network-testing/README.md

 - VPN detection

 **Optional, built-in enterprise capabilities:**

+Useful in scenarios where you're in a multi-access point environment; several routers carrying the same SSID but are posted in different locations throughout your campus.

 - Determine whether or not you're on your organization's network / intranet
-- Assign custom AP names to access points/routers at your organization (useful when determining which access point in your building is causing issues, channel overlap or evil twin attacks)
+- Assign custom AP names to access points/routers at your organization (useful when determining which access point in your building is causing issues, such as channel overlap or evil twin attacks)

 **Compatible Operating Systems**